 A new study published in The Journal of Clinical Sleep Medicine might give you another reason to keep using your CPAP.
-According to the study, patients who have OSA and depression have found relief from both disorders with CPAP treatment.
+According to the study, patients who have obstructive sleep apnea (OSA) and depression have found relief from both disorders with CPAP treatment.

 Why?
 It’s not clear.
 Dr. Schwartz commented: